nelsonjchen/Colorized-Project/README.md

 ---

-This is a fork of the [Project-Color IntelliJ plugin of which the maintenance seems to be somewhat abandoned][original].
+This is a fork of the [Project-Color by nowtilous of which the maintenance seems to be somewhat abandoned][original].

 In general, some stale pull requests have been merged and some issues have been fixed.